TabSTAR: A Tabular Foundation Model for Tabular Data with Text Fields: Analysis

 We analyze the factors contributing to TabSTAR’s strong performance by addressing three key research questions: \textbf{Q1:} How important is the encoder language model unfreezing? \textbf{Q2:} Does the number of datasets during pretraining contribute to the downstream task performance? and \textbf{Q3:} How do different verbalization methods of numerical features impact performance?

 To answer these questions, we pretrain several variants of TabSTAR for each analysis, limiting ourselves to a subset of the tabular datasets used for the main experiment (see \S\ref{sec:main_experiments}).
-Specifically, each variant is pretrained over 256 datasets\footnote{Except for variants of Q2, which analyze the effect of number of datasets on pretraining.} including 30 datasets from our benchmark, and evaluated over the remaining 20 datasets (12 regression, 8 classification).
+Specifically, each variant is pretrained over 256 datasets\footnote{Except for variants of Q2, which analyze the effect of the number of datasets on pretraining.} including 30 datasets from our benchmark, and evaluated over the remaining 20 datasets (12 regression, 8 classification).
 This reduced setup allows leveraging transfer learning and exploiting our corpus, without the burden of training multiple folds per variant.
-Results are reported with the same normalized metric used in \S\ref{sec:results}, scaling the performance to the $[0, 1]$ range.
 Appendix~\appref{app:analysis_datasets} lists the 20 datasets used for evaluation along with per-dataset results.

-\paragraph{Q1: The Role of the Encoder Unfreezing} To investigate whether unfreezing layers of the textual encoder impacts performance, we conduct experiments where we unfreeze varying numbers of the 12 encoder layers during both TabSTAR's pretraining and finetuning stages.\footnote{For each variant, the number of unfrozen layers remains the same in both pretraining and finetuning.} Figure~\ref{fig:e5_pretrain} shows the validation loss during TabSTAR pretraining (left) and the normalized score on the downstream tasks (right) as a function of the number of unfrozen encoder layers.
+\paragraph{Q1: The Role of the Encoder Unfreezing} We examine the effect of unfreezing different numbers of textual encoder layers during pretraining.
+In finetuning, we keep all base layers frozen and instead apply LoRA adapters to the same layers that were unfrozen in pretraining.\footnote{For simplicity, we will refer to them as unfrozen to differentiate them from layers without LoRA.} Figure~\ref{fig:e5_pretrain} shows the validation loss during TabSTAR pretraining (left) and the normalized score on the downstream tasks (right) as a function of the number of unfrozen encoder layers.
 Notably, unfreezing even a single encoder layer significantly outperforms using static embeddings.
 Further substantial improvements are observed as more layers are tuned, with the best results achieved when unfreezing 6 layers.
 While unfreezing 9 layers shows lower performance, it is plausible that adding more datasets to the pretraining phase will affect this finding.
 See Appendix~\appref{app:analysis_unfreeze} for more details.